Prometheus-X-association/learning-records-interoperability-2023/7-case-studies.md

 * EVALUATIONS: Several indicators are provided, allowing for the creation of a dashboard or the calculation of an aggregate score.
 These different indicators have been developed and tested in the context of various projects or collaborations.
 * SUPPORT: There is a real need for documentation and guides.
 This section offers various types of support tailored to different targets.
 Here, guides and charters that are identified as relevant and available in the Resources section are gathered.
 Finally, LOLA also allows teachers, students, and institutions to describe the actions they have taken and their impacts, in order to share their experience.

+This project raises many concrete questions ranging from securing datasets to defining scenarios for experimenting with issues related to Learning Analytics applications.
+By this, we can note that of adoption of standards with the perspective of facilitating the creation, the understanding and the extraction of learning data.
+The choice was to move towards the xAPI standard.

-The rapid spread of standards xAPI has resulted in an increased usage of LRS within digital learning systems.
+* Concerning creation, The rapid spread of standards xAPI has resulted in an increased use of LRS within digital learning systems.

-Various LRS software has been introduced to the market, with similar base functionalities (recording and retrieving xAPI statements), but many varying additional features.
-Non-functional requirements such as scalability, response time, and throughput may differ between LRSs.
-Therefore, the selection of an appropriate LRS is of high importance to an organization.
+This results in more and more archived data being available in this target format.

+* Regarding understanding, this standard is accompanied by the concept of [xAPI Profile](https://profiles.adlnet.gov/) which allows both
+(1) to describe the data formally,
+(2) to systematically document the different data description elements present in the datasets, (3) share the components with other organizations and (4) reuse the components already made public

+* Concerning data extraction, the LOLA platform integrates a standard LRS xAPI (see here [TRAX-LRS](https://traxlrs.com/)) which allows access to data in a standard way thanks to the proposed query language by the standard

 Recently, LOLA team has published an [operational framework](https://hal.science/hal-02985541v1.https://hal.science/hal-02985541v1) for analyzing the performance behavior of LRS under a set of test scenarios.
 Two open-source LRS were studied and analyzed using this framework: Learning Locker and Trax.

-As a tool to better evaluate the scalability of LRS, LOLA team has developper the Lolameter.
+As a tool to better evaluate the scalability of LRS, LOLA team has develoed the Lolameter.
 This tool is a stress test tool for LRS.
 According to tests made with this tool, both Learning Lockers and Trax LRS loose more than 15% of statements when more than 500k statements are sent in short time.

 With the aim to provide a benchmarking Framework to help in the selection process of an LRS, the authors discussed performance requirements in the paper, [Towards an automated Framework for benchmarking Learning Record Stores: Performance Requirements and Scalability](https://hal.science/hal-02469663v1).
 A similar discussion is also found in "Trade-off between interoperability and data collection performance when designing an architecture for learning analytics".

-Furthermore, the METAL project, as detailed in another paper ([Learning analytics made in France: the METAL project](https://www.researchgate.net/publication/332250358_Learning_analytics_made_in_France_the_METAL_project)), is to improve the quality of teaching by focusing on all the aspects of a learning analytics environment.
-The METAL project also tackles different concerns of a learning analytics environment, such as data storage through the implementation of an LRS.

 ### 7\.4 T3network